vippsas/vipps-checkout/vipps-checkout-api.md

 ### Addressfields and ContactFields false example

-If you do not need the contact details for a customer you can disable them leading to the following session
+If you do not need the contact details for a customer you can disable it, resulting in the following session

 ![payment_only](resources/addressfields_false_contactfields_false.png)

 ### Combination with shipping

 These options may be combined with shipping if it fits your scenario.
-For example leading to this session:
+For example resulting in the following session:

 ![fields_false_with_shipping](resources/fields_false_with_shipping.png)

 ## Remembering of customer data

 Vipps Checkout supports easy fetching of user info with the built-in Vipps Login integration.
-With a functionality called "remember me", the user is can opt in to having this information being persisted across different Vipps Checkout sessions on the same machine.
+With a functionality called "Remember Me", the user is can opt in to having this information being persisted across different Vipps Checkout sessions on the same machine.

 # System integration guidelines